proinsias/ds-playground/README.md

 markdown-toc -i README.md
 ```

-## Acknowledgements
+## Acknowledgments

 The authors of the databases have requested:

       ...that any publications resulting from the use of the data include the
       names of the principal investigator responsible for the data collection
       at each institution.
 They would be: